 If drop foot is caused by an injury or nerve damage, recovery is often possible.
 However, if it's caused by permanent nerve damage or a progressive neurological condition, such as multiple sclerosis, it will be a lifelong symptom to manage.

 The immediate risk factors involve tripping and falling.
-Clearly, this is to be avoided particularly in the older population that has a higher risk of further injury, such as fractures.
+Clearly, this is to be avoided particularly in the older population that has a higher risk of further injuries, such as fractures.

 It will also make walking more difficult.
 Often patients complain of having to constantly look at the floor while walking, which is tiring.
 This can lead to postural problems such as a Kyphotic Posture.